G00359748/EmergingTechnologyTasks-Y4-S1/README.md

 How to run this project

-First you have to clone the repository
+1.First you have to clone the repository
+2.Put into a folder set up for your git repository